What is my average timeframe?

 Can you use your own web hosting company?

 Definitely.
+You can host your site wherever you want to, as long as the server technology is up to date and meet the requirements of the website.
 Please inform me of this from the start so that we can choose a technology that can run on the specific servers.

 More about Nathalie Strassburg